kazeyori/ComfyUI-QuickImageSequenceProcess/README.md

 A ComfyUI plugin for efficient image sequence processing.
 Features frame insertion, duplication, and removal with intuitive controls.

+## Recent Updates

+- **New Fill Mode Options**: Added ability to fill new frames with either copied frames (original behavior), pure white frames, or pure black frames
+- **Enhanced Frame Processing**: Fill mode applies to both between-frame insertion and first/last frame operations
+- **Improved Flexibility**: More options for creative sequence manipulation and special effects

 ## Features

 1. **Frame Insertion Between Frames**:
    - Set the number of frames to insert between existing frames
    - Choose whether to copy from the previous or next frame
+   - Select fill mode: copy existing frames or use solid white/black frames
    - Example: With frames_between=2, sequence [A,B] becomes [A,A,A,B] or [A,B,B,B]

 2. **Quick Process First Frames**:
    - Add or remove frames at the beginning of the sequence
-   - Positive values: Add duplicates of the first frame
+   - Positive values: Add duplicates of the first frame or solid color frames
    - Negative values: Remove frames from the beginning
    - Example: With quick_process_first_frames=2, [A,B,C] becomes [A,A,A,B,C]
    - Example: With quick_process_first_frames=-1, [A,B,C] becomes [B,C]

 3. **Quick Process Last Frames**:
    - Add or remove frames at the end of the sequence
-   - Positive values: Add duplicates of the last frame
+   - Positive values: Add duplicates of the last frame or solid color frames
    - Negative values: Remove frames from the end
    - Example: With quick_process_last_frames=2, [A,B,C] becomes [A,B,C,C,C]
    - Example: With quick_process_last_frames=-1, [A,B,C] becomes [A,B]

+4. **Fill Mode Options**:
+   - `copy_frame`: Use copies of existing frames (original behavior)
+   - `white`: Insert pure white frames
+   - `black`: Insert pure black frames
+   - Applies to both between-frame insertion and first/last frame processing

-4. **Processing Order Control**:
+5. **Processing Order Control**:
    - Choose whether to process first/last frames before or after the between-frame operations
    - Affects the final result when combining multiple operations
    - "Yes": Process first/last frames first
    - "No": Process between-frames first

-5. **Real-time Frame Count Display**:
+6. **Real-time Frame Count Display**:
    - Shows the total number of frames after processing
    - Helps track sequence length changes